 - You may stay in Laos for 30 days with a Visa on Arrival.
 For extension, you can opt for another 60 days visa from the embassy.

 (Please note, once travel resumes post lockdown world, visa rules may change.
 Request you to call the Embassy for best practice before you travel to Laos!)

-Things to know about Traveling in Luang Prabang
+Things to know before traveling to Luang Prabang

 Lao Kip is the currency of Luang Prabang and the whole of the country, Laos PDR.

 Cards are accepted at big establishments.
-Changes will save your soul at rural areas and small food joints.
+Small bills will save your soul at rural areas and small food joints.

-I did not spot many money exchange spots in Luang Prabang.
-One was at the airport. the other one was near night market area.
-A few sparse ATM machines here and there.
-But cash walks the talk in Luang Prabang so get money exchanged when you can.
+I did not spot many money exchange kiosks or shops in Luang Prabang.
+One was at the airport.
+The other one was near night market area, on Sisavangvong road.
+A few sparse ATM machines stand here and there.
+But cash walks the talk in most of the shopping centers in Luang Prabang so get money exchanged when you can.

 Count the change given to you at the exchange parlor to avoid confusion.
 You will be a millionaire in Luang Prabang after exchange is done, all thanks to inflation legacy ensued from the days of Pathet Laos!

 How is it visiting Luang Prabang during July or rainy season?